IgorDrgonec/VectorBT-Flask/docs/docs/documentation/data/remote.md

 # Remote

-Data classes that subclass [RemoteData](/api/data/custom/#vectorbtpro.data.custom.RemoteData) specialize in pulling data from remote data sources.
+Data classes that subclass [RemoteData](/api/data/custom/#vectorbtpro.data.custom.RemoteData) specialize in pulling (mostly OHLCV) data from remote data sources.
 In contrast to the classes for locally stored data, they communicate with remote API endpoints and are subject to authentication, authorization, throttling, and other mechanisms that must be taken into account.
 Also, the amount of data to be fetched is usually not known in advance, and because most data providers have API rate limits and can return only